 Some girls are just so cool, you know?

-For now, I’ll stick with dishing about the talented, intelligent, beautiful celebrities I’m feeling smitten for these days, like Jessica, who will never have an opportunity to ghost me after a conference in Vegas.
+For now, I’ll focus on the talented, intelligent, beautiful celebrities I’m feeling smitten for these days, who will never have an opportunity to ghost me after a conference in Vegas.

 (Jessica Chastain photos by Ioulex for Flaunt Magazine and James White for Piaget)

 I distinctly remember my first girl crush.
 I was in the 4th grade, and she was in 5th.
 I didn’t know her, other than that she played a main character in the school musical we were all in.
 She could sing.
 She had dark beautiful thick hair I wish I had.
 And at the time, I was absolutely obsessed with her.
 I stared at her on the playground as she played with her friends.
 I walked past her to see if I could hear what she was saying.
 At the time, it was so utterly confusing.
 Was I in love?
 It didn’t feel like that.
 But it didn’t take long for me to realize that I didn’t want to be WITH her.
 I wanted to BE her.